RyanAller1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Before reading this I belived programming was harder and less achievable.
+I also thought I wasn't involved in technology as much as I am.*

-*What I learned: Prototyping is important because more often than not if you enjoy the design it's likely other people will too.
-Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: Prototypes are a key step in the development, allowing the designer to test how the solution will work and even show the solution to users for feedback.
+Also from a business standpoint more often than not if you enjoy the design it's likely consumers will too.*

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: I would like to know more about what the fundamentals of programming are and what important pieces of technology from this day and age were prototyped on and arduino.*

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: Prototyping is very important in this project as it will help me fix any mistakes I come across, also it will help me with improvinmg on the project.*

 ## Interaction flowchart ##
 *Draw a flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*